Chebyshev's inequality

-In probability theory, Chebyshev's inequality (also called the Bienaymé–Chebyshev inequality) guarantees that, for a wide class of probability distributions, no more than a certain fraction of values can be more than a certain distance from the mean.
-Specifically, no more than 1/k2 of the distribution's values can be k or more standard deviations away from the mean (or equivalently, at least 1 − 1/k2 of the distribution's values are less than k standard deviations away from the mean).
+In probability theory, Chebyshev's inequality (also called the Bienaymé–Chebyshev inequality) provides an upper bound on the probability of deviation of a random variable (with finite variance) from its mean.
+More specifically, the probability that a random variable deviates from its mean by more than $k\sigma$ is at most $1/k^2$, where $k$ is any positive constant and $\sigma$ is the standard deviation (the square root of the variance).

 The rule is often called Chebyshev's theorem, about the range of standard deviations around the mean, in statistics.
 The inequality has great utility because it can be applied to any probability distribution in which the mean and variance are defined.
 For example, it can be used to prove the weak law of large numbers.

 Its practical usage is similar to the 68–95–99.7 rule, which applies only to normal distributions.
-Chebyshev's inequality is more general, stating that a minimum of just 75% of values must lie within two standard deviations of the mean and 88.89% within three standard deviations for a broad range of different probability distributions.
+Chebyshev's inequality is more general, stating that a minimum of just 75% of values must lie within two standard deviations of the mean and 88.88% within three standard deviations for a broad range of different probability distributions.

 The term Chebyshev's inequality may also refer to Markov's inequality, especially in the context of analysis.
 They are closely related, and some authors refer to Markov's inequality as "Chebyshev's First Inequality," and the similar one referred to on this page as "Chebyshev's Second Inequality."

+Chebyshev's inequality is tight in the sense that for each chosen positive constant, there exists a random variable such that the inequality is in fact an equality.

 History

 The theorem is named after Russian mathematician Pafnuty Chebyshev, although it was first formulated by his friend and colleague Irénée-Jules Bienaymé.
-The theorem was first stated without proof by Bienaymé in 1853 and later proved by Chebyshev in 1867.
+The theorem was first proved by Bienaymé in 1853 and more generally proved by Chebyshev in 1867.
 His student Andrey Markov provided another proof in his 1884 Ph.D. thesis.